 Existence cannot be "thought away,” and therefore existence ("being in the world") precedes consciousness, and as such is the ultimate reality.
 Based on that, Sartre formulated a core premise: “Existence precedes essence.”
 He concluded that because humans define their own essence, (meaning they choose their purposes and interpret the world they find themselves in) they must exist prior to doing so.

-In this context and by understanding the whole is greater than the sum of its parts, essence is understood as the whole of the meanings and purposes man ascribes to life and the world he experiences himself in.
-This view implies that psyche, self and personhood evolve from one’s being.
+In this context - considering that the whole is greater than the sum of its parts - essence is understood as the whole of the meanings and purposes man ascribes to life and the world he experiences himself in.
+This view implies that psyche, self and person-hood evolve from one’s being.
 Or, as Sartre put it: “Man is nothing else than what he makes of himself, such is the first principle of Existentialism”.

 The power of having the freedom of choice results in having to assume responsibility for one’s self and life.
 Freedom and responsibility are understood to be interdependent and to presuppose each other.
 Sartre articulated it this way: “Man is condemned to be free; because once thrown into the world, he is responsible for everything he does".

-The individual here is viewed as a free and responsible agent shaping his own development through acts of will.
+Existentialism views the individual as a free and responsible agent shaping his own development through acts of will.
 It is assumed the choices and decisions one makes are based on the assigned meanings and on what therefore has significance to one’s self.
 It’s not necessarily based on what a rational assessment would suggest.

 The freedom to define one’s own self is on one side is both a fulfilling and exciting responsibility but yet on the other hand, that very same responsibility can sometimes become an overwhelming, terrible burden.
 To be in the world is remarkable and not to be taken for granted, however that very existence is final, one has to face one’s mortality and death, causing one to experience what is called existential “angst”, a profound existential dread or anguish.